kimblim/pagespeedThis/README.md

 ```

 ## Install
-For now it's a bit tedious — create a HTML-page containing a link with the code mentioned above in the href.
+For now it's a bit tedious — create a HTML-page containing a link with the code mentioned above in the href, visit that page and then drag the link to your bookmarks-folder / bar.

 ## Usage